 Use these colorful container garden ideas to add creative bursts of color to your landscape.
-All types of gardening can be adapted to accommodate your container gardening or patio gardening ideas and still offer seasonal produce and flowers.
+All types of gardening can be adapted to accommodate your container gardening and patio gardening ideas.
 Whether indoors or outdoors, from terrariums to teacups, plant pots to barrel planters, there are many creative ways to dress up your greenery, flowers and edible garden plants.

 If your planters will be located outdoors, choose containers based on your decor style and any climate concerns.
 Make sure your container is large enough to hold all of the plants you want to use (18 to 24 inches in diameter is a good size range to start with).
 Your container should have drainage holes in the bottom.
 You can drill holes, if necessary.
 In the garden, a water source should be easily accessible so you can keep up with the watering schedule.

 The right soil is crucial to the success of your planting.
 Use high-quality potting soil with good water retention.
 Mix in the appropriate nutrients depending on the types of plants you've chosen.
 Feed plants every few weeks or as recommended with quality liquid fertilizer.

 Plant combinations using the "thriller, filler, spiller" method are the easiest way to make your outdoor planter ideas come to life.